na-na-hi/renget/archive/sfbf5.md

 \>the horde of qurio bugs attached to malzeno's neck all flutter in response to his statement
 \>velk finally notices them and almost screams
 \>"Eww!
 So YOU'RE the one who gave me those.
 Get away from me you disgusting slob!"
-\>she slams the door shut on him and freezes it over with an ice blast for good measure
+\>she slams the door shut on him and freezes it over with an ice blast for good measure %%

 =============================================

-\>velkhana moves in to the icy part of the citadel
+%darkgreen%\>velkhana moves in to the icy part of the citadel
 \>malzeno does everything he can to kill her so he can suck up that delicious dragon energy
 \>sending over a horde of quiro while she was asleep didn't work, her icy armor was too thick and cold for the bugs to pierce
 \>malzeno, being the clever dragon he is, decides to invite her over to the castle for dinner and hatches a plan to kill her there